Where we come from & Where we are going…

 ECA Strategic Plan 2025-2027

-The Escarpment Corridor Alliance (ECA) is a registered charity formed to raise awareness for the need to actively protect and preserve the Niagara Escarpment, watersheds and natural environment that encompass South Georgian Bay.
-Read our strategic plan and learn more about where we are headed and the impact we hope to achieve to protect and connect the escarpment for nature, for people and for good.
+The Escarpment Corridor Alliance (ECA) is a registered charity and regional conservation land trust formed to raise awareness for the need to actively preserve the Niagara Escarpments watersheds and natural environment that encompass South Georgian Bay.
+Read our strategic plan and learn more about where we are headed and the impact we hope to achieve to connect the escarpment for nature, for people and for good.

 Protecting Biodiverse Lands

-The lands along the Niagara escarpment of South Georgian Bay are essential to locals, visitors, wildlife, and local economies.
-By creating a connected corridor, we can protect these biodiverse places from inappropriate development — for good.
+The lands along the Niagara Escarpment of South Georgian Bay are essential to locals, visitors, wildlife, and local economies.
+By connecting fragmented lands into a preserved nature corridor, we can protect these biodiverse places from inappropriate development — for good.

 The Castle Glen Forest

-The historic Castle Glen Forest above Collingwood comprises 1,500 acres of forest, streams, and wetlands is at risk of development.
-The ECA is advocating to preserve these lands from inappropriate development.
+The historic Castle Glen Forest above Collingwood comprises 1,500 acres of forest, streams, and wetlands and is at risk of development.
+One of our strategic priorities is advocating to preserve these lands from inappropriate development.

 The Talisman Lands

 Grey County sold this 134-acre swath of public land, fields and forest gracing Beaver Valley to a Toronto-based developer.
-The ECA is actively advocating to preserve these lands from inappropriate development.
+In December of 2025, the Bruce Trail Conservancy acquired the former Talisman Mountain Resort lands – the upper and lower lands are still at risk of development.

 Get involved.
 Join our newsletter.